Peridot: It's So Easy Being Green

-Peridot is a gemstone cut from the mineral olivine.
-It is used in many styles of jewelry and has been adopted as the birthstone for August.
-The most common peridot pronunciation is per-i-doh, coming from the French word peritot, meaning "unclear," because of the numerous ambiguities found within the gemstone.
+Peridot is the national gem of Egypt, and the ancient Egyptians knew it as the gem of the sun.
+Peridot is given as a symbol of fame, dignity, and protection.
 Chrysolite, an older German word, was also used to describe the gem before the word peridot was applied to all gem-quality peridot stones.

 Peridot, although relatively hard (6.5-7 on the Mohs scale) should be spared from rugged wear.
 The best way to clean your peridot is with warm, soapy water.
 You should protect it from scratching and sharp blows that can fracture or shatter the stone.
 Avoid large temperature changes, and keep your peridot protected in your Ross-Simons presentation box.